nationalarchives/da-template/README.md

 # Introduction
-This repository is a [https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template](template repository)
+This repository is a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 When you want to create a new TRE repository, you should do so by using this template.
-Hint: click the green button above that says "Use this template"
+Hint: click the green button above that says "Use this template".

 # Why
 We want to ensure that all repositories in TRE follow defined conventions and standards.
-See [The TRE Engineering Handbook](https://github.com/nationalarchives/da-tre-engineering-handbook)
+See [The TRE Engineering Handbook](https://github.com/nationalarchives/da-tre-engineering-handbook).

-Specifically this repository mandates a minimal set of [pre-commit hooks](https://pre-commit.com/)
+Specifically this mandates that all repositories implement at least these minimal set of [pre-commit](https://pre-commit.com/) hooks.

-It is therefor required that you use pre-commit and the [https://github.com/Yelp/detect-secrets](detect secrets) tool/hook.
+It is therefore required that you use [pre-commit](https://pre-commit.com/) and the [detect secrets](https://github.com/Yelp/detect-secrets) tool/hook.

 They can generally be installed with pip. e.g.